Aftab-Ahmadajk/Aftab-Ahmadajk/README.md

-Hi, I’m Aftab Ahmad
-I am a Google Certified Data Analyst with a Master of Commerce Degree.
+Hi, I’m Aftab Ahmad Khan, a self-taught data professional with having Master of Commerce Degree.